Discovering, Creating, Networking

 • Master's students at TU Darmstadt with a STEM focus (i.e. related to mathematics, computer science, natural sciences and technology),

-• who have just started their Master's degree or are already in their 1st semester (only first degree program)
+• who have just started their Master's degree (Funding from the 1st semester) or are already in their 1st semester (Funding from the 2nd semester)

 • and can provide evidence of outstanding academic achievements.